QuantumShadow87-cloud/docs/site/en/install/source.md

 </pre>

-## Optional: Configure the build
+## Configure the build

 TensorFlow builds are configured by the `.bazelrc` file in the repository's root directory.
 The `./configure` or `./configure.py` scripts can be used to adjust common settings.

-If you need to change the configuration, run the `./configure` script from the repository's root directory.
+Please run the `./configure` script from the repository's root directory.
 This script will prompt you for the location of TensorFlow dependencies and asks for additional build configuration options (compiler flags, for example).
 Refer to the _Sample session_ section for details.

 <pre class="devsite-terminal devsite-click-to-copy">
 ./configure